Nelarius/wrenpp/README.md

 ### Foreign methods

 You can implement a Wren foreign method as a stateless free function in C++.
 Wren++ offers an easy to use wrapper over the functions.
-Note that only primitive types and `std::string` work for now.
-Support for registered types will be provided later once the custom type registration feature is complete.

 Here's how you could implement a simple math library in Wren by binding the C++ standard math library functions.

 math.wren:
 ```dart